"I can heal the sick, an' even raise the dead—

 - Johnny Thunder, an early member of the Justice Society of America, got his powers from being the seventh son of a seventh son, born on the seventh hour of the seventh day of the seventh month of 1917.

-- The villain Man-Witch from Common Grounds is a deliberate case; when her mother found out her husband was a seventh son she decided to have seven sons to see if it worked.
+- The villain Man-Witch from Common Grounds is a deliberate case; when his mother found out her husband was a seventh son she decided to have seven sons to see if it worked.
 It did.
 Incidentally, it really is seven sons; they had somewhere around fifteen children because girls kept messing up the math.

 - In The Seeker, a movie based on Susan Cooper's novel The Dark Is Rising, Will is the seventh son of a seventh son, and destined to save the world from darkness.